archoncloud/archoncloud-ethereum/README.md

 `func ProposeUpload(params *UploadParams) (txid string, err error)`

 An uploader calls this function with appropriate parameters as a step in the upload process.
 This function constructs, signs, and broadcasts to the blockchain an upload transaction call on the SC.
 This transaction includes a list of storage providers who are to receive the upload (shards), as well as payment.
-The list of storage providers and payment is settled in the local marketplace instance handled in other modules, [see github.com/archoncloud/archoncloud-go](https://github.com/archoncloud/archoncloud-go)
+The list of storage providers and payment is settled in the local marketplace instance handled in other modules, [for marketplace see github.com/archoncloud/archoncloud-go](https://github.com/archoncloud/archoncloud-go)

 --------------------------------------------------------------------